hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/3. ES6 Syntax/es6_syntax.md

     var div = document.createElement("div");
     ```
     * to append that element to another node, use the method ` appendChild ` on the node you wanna append the new element to.
-    * the method ` getElementsByTagName ` returns an array of the returned elements that matches the given tag so you can access each one using bracket notation.
+    * the method ` getElementsByTagName ` returns an array of the elements that match the given tag so you can access each one using bracket notation.
     ```
     document.getElementsByTagName('section')[0].appendChild(div);
     ```